 He received a B.A. in communication from Clemson University, an M.A. in church-state Studies from Baylor University, and a Ph.D. in political science from Baylor.

 To interview Dr. Hogue, contact Terry Goodrich, 254-710-3321, or the Office of Media Communications at (254) 710-1961.

-Dr. Thomas S. Kidd is a professor of history and Senior Fellow at the Institute for Studies of Religion, where he co-directs the Program on Historical Studies of Religion.
+Dr. Thomas S. Kidd is a Distinguished Professor of History at Baylor and associate director of Baylor Institute for Studies of Religion, where he also co-directs the Program on Historical Studies of Religion.
 His interests include eighteenth-century North America, particularly the history of evangelicalism.
 His books include Patrick Henry: First Among Patriots and God of Liberty: A Religious History of the American Revolution.
 He has written editorials for outlets including USA Today and The Washington Post, is a regular contributor for WORLD Magazine and Patheos.com, and been quoted in reports by CNN, NPR, and Scripps News.
 In 2010 he was named a Baylor University Outstanding Professor.